ted-ross/skupper-X/README.md

 ### Application Networks

 Application Networks are collections of network sites (locations in the Network Topology) where a user wishes to deploy components of a distributed software system.
 An Application Network is built on a single Network Backbone.
-The underlying network topology is not a concern to the Application Network and is not visible to the users of the Application Network.
+The underlying network topology is not of concern to the Application Network and is not visible to the users of the Application Network.

 ### Invitation Claims, Sites, and Site Classes